Kronark/Node-Compiler-Prototype/docs/LEXICON.md

 ## Node

 A node is draggable collection of **sockets** which is expected to perform a specific operation on provided input values.
 A node contains at least one **pin** in order to connect to other nodes.
-In the context of **the Compiler**, a node is an abstract concept living in memory only.
+In the context of **the compiler**, a node is an abstract concept living in memory only.

 ## Node Instance (also: "node", "instance")

 A node instance is a single realisation of a node.
-In the context of the Compiler, a node instance is the visual representation of a **node**, which allows it to be used within a **node space**.
+In the context of the compiler, a node instance is the visual representation of a **node**, which allows it to be used within a **node space**.
 Each node instance can be associated with a unique title.
 Note that the abbreviated reference to node instances as "node" should only happen in a context where it is clear that "node instances" are meant.

 ## Node Graph

 A node graph is a chain of connected **node instances**.
-In the context of **the Compiler**, this is what will generate the result of a program when run.
+In the context of **the compiler**, this is what will generate the result of a program when run.

 ## Socket

 A socket is an individual input of a **node instance**.
 Associated with a label and/or an **input field** of a specific type.
 Depending on this type, a **pin** is created for the given socket to allow for other sockets of the same type to connect.
-In the context of the Compiler, sockets are associated with a direction.
+In the context of the compiler, sockets are associated with a direction.
 A socket can only be associated with an **input field** if it is in the incoming / input direction.
 Otherwise, the socket is in the outgoing / output direction, it can only be labeled.

 ## Pin

 A pin is the connection point of a **socket** within a **node instance**.
-In the context of the Compiler, a new **connection** is created by selecting a pin on one **node**, then selecting a different pin on another.
+In the context of the compiler, a new **connection** is created by selecting a pin on one **node**, then selecting a different pin on another.
 Additionally, note that while a pin of an output socket can initialise *multiple* connections, a pin of an input socket can only ever hold *one* connection.

 ## Connection